argyleink/ScrollSnapExplainers/js-scrollToOptions_Snap-Additions/readme.md

 [Scroll snap points](https://www.w3.org/TR/css-scroll-snap-1/) are an important and powerful CSS feature.
 They enable the creation of pointer agnostic stepped scroll experiences, and do so very succinctly.
 The problem is, they're often used alongside adjacent elements which need to represent this stepped state of scroll, aka the user needs a way to see the state of the snap.
 Developers today write Javascript observers or create custom functions to monitor and drive this state.

-Wiring up "snap to next", "snap to last" or "snap to the clicked item" should be trivial methods to call on a snap container.
+Wiring up "snap to next", "snap to last" or "snap to the clicked item" **should be trivial methods to call on a snap container**.

 ### Goals